Home Build Documentation Downloads SourceForge Project Page x86_64 DIY NAS

 DIET-PC is a "kitset" rather than a finished distribution.
 To assemble and deploy it you will need a development platform running a mainstream Linux distribution (a virtual machine is sufficient), and some Linux or UNIX shell experience.

-DIET-PC runs on x86 (486 or better), x86_64, ARM, PowerPC (G3 or better), and MIPSEL, although there is little documentation or installation support for non-x86 platforms.
+DIET-PC currently provides binaries for x86 (486 or better), x86_64, ARM (standard ABI and EABI), PowerPC (G3 or better), MIPS/MIPSEL, SPARC, and SuperH (v4 or better).
+As it uses Debian as a development environment, it can run on anything that Debian runs on.
 You will typically need at least 32 Mb of RAM, regardless of CPU architecture, and at least 8 Mb of local storage if you want to boot independently of network servers.

 Summary